 - Feed adult dogs two portioned meals a day.

-- Offer puppy food formulated for medium breeds until around 12 to 14 months.
+- Offer puppy food formulated for medium breeds until around 12 months.

 - Avoid overfeeding treats, which can lead to obesity.